setting unrealistic goals

 Balance ambition and reality

 Dream big, but keep your feet on the ground.
+The key is to maintain a healthy work life balance.

 You might want to climb a mountain, but if you’ve never hiked before, start with smaller hills first.